hendrikbaacke/Telco_Simulation/README.md

 fulfils all performance requirements and has a certain average waiting time for customers?

-The project incorporates many techniques learned in the course Mathematical Simulation and is used to tie the gained knowledge together and to gain practice with simulating a comlex system and performing meaningful and statistically coherent data analysis on the output.
+The project incorporates many techniques learned in the course Mathematical Simulation and is used to tie the gained knowledge together and to gain practice with simulating a complex system.
+The project also requires meaningful and statistically coherent data analysis on the output of the simulated system in order to reach a conclusion about, for example, whether one system configuration is significantly better in respect to an output variable than another.